 - Origins Available:

 The ancestors of the Bealey family were part of an ancient Scottish tribe called the Picts.
 They lived in Bellie, in Morayshire.
 The name is a topographic or local surname, which was given to a family who held a barony or lands, had houses, manors or estates in that area.
 Some think that the name is derived from the occupational name of bailie, but our records cannot confirm that claim.
 Indeed much of the early records list many of the family in other occupations.

 Early Origins of the Bealey family

-Another 271 words (19 lines of text) covering the years 1598, 1643, 1648, 1650 and 1743 are included under the topic Early Bealey History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bealey research.
+Another 136 words (10 lines of text) covering the years 1598, 1643, 1648, 1650 and 1743 are included under the topic Early Bealey History in all our PDF Extended History products and printed products wherever possible.

 Bealey Spelling Variations

 Prior to the invention of the printing press in the last hundred years, documents were basically unique.
 Names were written according to sound, and often appeared differently each time they were recorded.
 Spelling variations of the name Bealey include Bellie, Belley, Bealie, Beeley, Belley, Bely, Beayly, Beyley, Beilley, Bealy, Bellye, Belly and many more.

 Early Notables of the Bealey family (pre 1700)